-- With that background in Greek art let us look more closely at a particular work in the Louvre. - In 65 CE there was a botched attempt to assassinate Nero (37-68, aged 30, reigned 54-68).
+• In 65 CE there was a botched attempt to assassinate Nero.
 One of those rounded up as a conspirator was Nero's old tutor Seneca.
-He was 'invited' to take his own life and chose to open the veins of his arms, wrists and legs and step into a warm bath. - (CLICK) Seneca had written this book, How to Die, that provided guidelines to Romans on the most noble way to die. - Fifteen hundred years later a statue surfaced in Rome appearing to immortalise his death.
-His face is scored with the pain and yet we see the fortitude and resignation of the philosopher. - (CLICK) Rubens was so moved by the statue that he based his painting Death of Seneca on the statue and there was extravagant praise from intellectuals.
+He was 'invited' to take his own life and chose to open the veins of his arms, wrists and legs and step into a warm bath.
+Fifteen hundred years later a statue surfaced in Rome immortalising the moment of his death.
+His face is scored with the pain and yet we see the fortitude and resignation of the philosopher.
+Rubens was so moved by the statue that he based his painting Death of Seneca on the image and there was extravagant praise from intellectuals.
 Another admirer, Napoleon Bonaparte brought the statue back for his new museum, the Louvre, although by this period the haggard upturned face was already seen as disgusting.

 - When the statue was first found it was missing its eyes, parts of the face, both legs from the crotch to below the knees and probably both arms from below the armpits, and it was not standing in a basin.
 So a large part of the work is a Renaissance restoration that was created to inspire us with a famous figure from antiquity in his moment of glory.
 You might also be wondering about the yellow belt.
-It was also added in the Renaissance with the supporting pillar you can see between its legs. - Note the basin or small bath in the painting and on the book cover.
-To add authenticity the Louvre placed the statue in a basin like this but around 1900 it removed the basin and mounted it on a concrete plinth.
-In the late 1990s it was put back onto the basin, perhaps in recognition of the role of the restoration in the history of the piece. - The attribution to Seneca was doubted by some scholars including the father of modern art history, Johann Joachim Winckelmann (1717-1768) and today it is called The Old Fisherman.
-Over a dozen similar figures have now been found wearing belts or loin cloths but none of them has such bent knees with the torso bent straight. - We invent stories around our discoveries that fit the aspirations of the period and how these change over the years.
+It was also added in the Renaissance with the supporting pillar you can see between its legs. - The attribution was soon doubted by some scholars including the father of modern art history, Johann Joachim Winckelmann (1717-1768) and today it is called The Old Fisherman.
+Over a dozen similar figures have now been found wearing belts or loin cloths but none of them has such bent knees with the torso bent straight. - Around 1900 the Louvre removed the basin and mounted it on a concrete plinth.
+In the late 1990s it was put back onto the basin, perhaps in recognition of the role of the restoration in the history of the piece. - This talk explores the ways in which we invent stories around our discoveries that fit the aspirations of the period and how these change over the years.
 Remains are modified, 'restored' and tampered with and identifications change as controversies rise and fall.
 The image is still being used to illustrate the death of Seneca.